Starting a New Havurah or Minyan

 So you want to start a new havurah or minyan.

-Starting a new community can take a lot of work, energy, and effort, but can also be quite rewarding.
+Starting a new community can take a lot of work, medications energy, pestilence and effort, but can also be quite rewarding.
 The following guidelines can help ensure both that you are not too exhausted to enjoy the first meeting of your group and also that people show up and want to get involved further.

 Why do you want to start a new Jewish community?
 Is there a type of davening (praying) that you would enjoy that doesn’t exist in your area?
 Do you want to start a group that meets for holidays and learns Torah together?
 Do you want to start a minyan or havurah with a focus on a specific theme, like social justice or families?
 Identifying why you want to start your havurah or minyan will help you “sell” the idea to others.